Advanced configuration

 }

 Keep in mind that React’s useSyncExternalStore will rerender the component if the resulting object reference changes.
 This means one the one hand that you cannot use this example implementation on a higher up object of the client (such as client itself or client.markers), as their identity never changes, causing your component to never rerender.
-And on the other hand that you should avoid using it on objects created in the selector (such as returning [client.padData.id, client.padData.name] in order to get multiple values at once), as it will cause your component to rerender every time the selector is called.
+And on the other hand that you should avoid using it on objects created in the selector (such as returning [client.mapData.id, client.mapData.name] in order to get multiple values at once), as it will cause your component to rerender every time the selector is called.